tmboyle01/Portfolio/README.md

 # TaylorBoyles.github.io
 Portfolio website
-This is a portfolio websiet to show my personal projects.
+This is a portfolio website to show my personal projects.